tomasuciu/compass/README.md

 The first example utilizes the default constructor and passes the matrix by `fit`, which dispatches to a local implementation of the algorithm. `fit` overwrites the parameters associated with an exisiting instance without requiring the construction of a new object, which can be expensive.

 The second example makes use of the overloaded constructor in the `GeometricFit` interface from which `LevenbergMarquardtFull` derives.
 Note that since `LevenbergMarquardtFull` is of class `GeometricFit`, it requires an initial guess produced by an algebraic algorithm, in this case, `TaubinSVD`.
+The program will not compile if a non-algebraic algorithm is passed as a template parameter.

 `compass::Circle<T>` is a wrapper type for `Eigen::RowVector3<double>` that is used to store the approximated circle parameters <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;\left&space;[&space;a,&space;b,&space;R&space;\right&space;]" target="_blank"><img src="https://latex.codecogs.com/svg.latex?\inline&space;\left&space;[&space;a,&space;b,&space;R&space;\right&space;]" title="\left [ a, b, R \right ]" /></a> that are output by each algorithm.
 If desired, the underlying vector can be extracted by `getVector()` instead of `getCircle()`.